Dokumentationen

 Azure Verified Modules (AVM)

 Microsoft provides a collection of verified modules for Terraform (and Bicep), which makes it easier to create more complex infrastructures.
 This collection is called Azure Verified Modules.
-These modules are open source and help you create resources according to Microsoft's best practices.
+These modules are open source and help create resources according to Microsoft's best practices.

 Templates